Deploying BloodHound Community Edition for Pentesters

 Before we begin, some pre-requisites are required:

-- A Linux Server
+- A Linux or Windows Server (We’ll be using Linux)

 - Network Access